 January 28, 2020 - City Council public hearing

 - Civic Center East Wing: 1855 Main St., Santa Monica, CA 90401

 Water & Wasterwater (Sewer) Rates (March 1, 2020 to Dec 31, 2020)

 Santa Monica has a diverse range of water supply sources, including local groundwater, imported water from the Metropolitan Water District of Southern California purchased to supplement local supplies, water saved through the conservation efforts of our community, and an alternative water supply of treated runoff and stormwater used for toilet flushing and irrigation.

-Santa Monica’s future water supply will be even more diverse, and drought-resilient as we march toward water self-sufficiency by 2023.
+Santa Monica’s future water supply will be even more diverse, and drought-resilient as we march toward water self-sufficiency.
 One of the ways we plan to achieve water self-sufficiency is by maximizing water-efficiency, local groundwater and alternate water supplies, including stormwater capture.
 The City will no longer need to import water to meet our needs.

 For questions or comments about Santa Monica's Water and Wastewater Rate Study, please contact the Water Resources Division: